When you have amassed a certain level of wealth, different strategies start to make sense.

-I’ve seen some firms offer rates below 1% (as of 10/26/2021) though I don’t know if they make it up the difference in other fees or requiring you to use some of their other services (which come at a cost).
+I’ve seen some firms offer rates below those you see above though I don’t know if they make it up the difference in other fees or requiring you to use some of their other services (which come at a cost).

 Yes, This is Just a Margin Account

 If it sounds like the Wealthfront Portfolio Line of Credit is like a margin account, you are right.
 Many brokerages take this route to offer this type of product.

 With Charles Schwab, it’s a little different because they’ve created a less risky version by restricting how you use the money.
 Since you cannot use it to buy more stock, they’ve reduced the risk a bit.
 You can still invest it in other assets, like a house or starting a business, but you can’t put it back into the market.
 It feels like a small distinction to be honest since your collateral is still volatile.